brentgroves/repsys/research/m_z/virtualization/iaas/microstack/how_to_guides/inspecting_the_cluster.md

 This should work from any node in the deployment

 This model contains the application deployments for the K8S (control role), MicroCeph (storage role) and OpenStack Hypervisor (compute role) components of MicroStack.

+In Juju, a machine charm can be assigned one of two roles: principal or subordinate.
+Principal charms are deployed on their own machine (unit), while subordinate charms are deployed on the same machine (unit) as the principal charm they are attached to.

 Depending on the roles assigned to individual machines, a unit of each of the applications should be present in the model.